DougDewar/NMHA/README.md

 * Remember Witness requires all 3 fields to be considered a match for the action to be taken.
 Witness only needs to match 1 of the words in a given field  to consider that field a match, and an empty field is automatically considered a match.

 #### Running
-* Ideally NMHA will be run once both the Witness and NMS servers are live, but it should be to handle being started before either.
+* Ideally the NMHA will be run once both the Witness and NMS servers are live, but it should be to handle being started before either.
 * To run the script you must have installed python and imported the requests modules.
 * Assuming you have done this, you can simply double-click the script to run it, or run it from a terminal like so:
 ```
 python <PATH>/nmha.py
 ```
-* You can also set it up to run automatically on startup by [following  this  guide](https://www.geeksforgeeks.org/autorun-a-python-script-on-windows-startup/).
+* You can also set it up to run automatically on startup by [following  this  guide](https://www.akadia.com/services/windows_registry.html).

 ## Authors